-Arms in front of head - Crossed at wrists
+Arms in front of head - Crossed at wrists Night - same with wands.

 3. Emergency contained

 No outside evidence of dangerous conditions or 'all-clear.'

 Arms extended outward and down at a 45 degree angle.
 Arms moved inward below waistline simultaneously until wrists crossed, then extended outward to starting position.